Difference between revisions of "Alec Muchadehama" - Pindula

 |−

-'''Alec Muchadehama'' is a practicing lawyer specialising in civil rights, labour law, constitutional law, criminal law and media law.
+'''Alec Muchadehama''' is a practicing lawyer specialising in civil rights, labour law, constitutional law, criminal law and media law.
 He is also a partner at Mbidzo, Muchadehama and Makoni legal practioners and a member of the [[Law Society of Zimbabwe]].
 He has won numerous Human Rights awards locally and internationally.
-Mr. Muchadehama is a board member at the Zimbabwe Association of Doctors for Human Rights (ZADR) as well as at [[Belvedere Technical Teachers College]].
-He holds a B.L.
-(HONS) L.L.B and MBA degrees from the [[University of Zimbabwe]].
-He is also the chairperson of the [[Voluntary Media Council of Zimbabwe (VMCZ)]].
+Mr. Muchadehama is a board member at the Zimbabwe Association of Doctors for Human Rights (ZADR) as well as at [[Belvedere Technical Teachers' College]].

 |+